m0ngr31/kanzi/README.md

 The first thing you need to do is [sign up for Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html) if you haven't already.
 Next, [create a unique bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in which the skill can store cache objects.
 It is recommended that you use a randomized name for the bucket if possible.

 For the bucket you create, you definitely should not use your root credentials, and ideally, you shouldn't use admin credentials either.
-If you deployed the skill via [AWS Lambda](#aws-lambda), 'admin credentials' would be the the keys for the `kodi-alexa` user described there.
+If you deployed the skill via [AWS Lambda](#aws-lambda), 'admin credentials' would be the the keys for the `kanzi` user described there.

 It would be best to [create another user with only the ability to list buckets and administer the cache bucket](http://mikeferrier.com/2011/10/27/granting-access-to-a-single-s3-bucket-using-amazon-iam/) via the [IAM Management Console](https://console.aws.amazon.com/iam/home).

-However, if you don't use S3 for anything else that you consider important or private, you're welcome to use the `kodi-alexa` user credentials for the rest of this.
+However, if you don't use S3 for anything else that you consider important or private, you're welcome to use the `kanzi` user credentials for the rest of this.

 For each bucket you have created, you will need to add the following to either the `[DEFAULT]` section or the appropriate [device section](#controlling-more-than-one-instance-of-kodi):